Tommy647/go_example/README.md

 * [Predefined List of Claims](https://www.iana.org/assignments/jwt/jwt.xhtml) use these claim keys where possible

 ### Vault
-[Vault](https://www.vaultproject.io/) is a key/value secrets manager from Hashicorp.
-Provides us with a secure, and efficient way to get and retrieve secret values at runtime.
+[Vault](https://www.vaultproject.io/) is a tool for managing secrets.
+It secures, stores and tightly controls access to tokens, passwords, certificates, API keys and other secrets.

 Things we are going to store in this example:
 * Secret key for signing JWTs